libsdl-org/sdlwiki/SDL3/FrontPage.md

 ## Using the SDL documentation Wiki

-- [Introduction](Introduction): An introduction to the features in SDL 3.0.
 - [Source Code](SourceCode): How to download the source code to SDL.
 - [Installation](Installation): How to install SDL on your platform of choice and link your program against it.